microsoft/semantic-kernel/java/README.md

 Check the `samples` folder for examples of how to use the Semantic Kernel for Java.

+For a list of the maven dependencies and how to use them see [PACKAGES.md](PACKAGES.md).

 ## Discord community

 Join the [Microsoft Semantic Kernel Discord community](https://aka.ms/java-sk-discord) to discuss the Semantic Kernel